82

 What Child Is This? opens with a soulful a cappella chorus then remains a soulful ballad throughout.

 I think God Rest Ye Merry, Gentlemen is one of the standout songs in this collection.
-What is normally a very dour song, has a wonderful swinging rock beat applied to it.
+What is normally a very dour song, has a wonderful swinging Rock beat applied to it.
 The horns and lead guitar work make this song one of the best on the whole CD.

 Tracks 18 and 19 are the other original Chicago Christmas songs.
 They both appeared on the original 1998 release.
 Both feature a children’s chorus made up of the children of the band members.